 The Outer Banks is full of magic and beauty throughout the year, but Fall takes the award for “Favorite Season” by many!
 The Autumnal or more commonly “Fall” Equinox is right around the corner.
-What is this phenomena?
-Well, to keep things short: “Equinox” is derived from Latin meaning “equal night” and every year on either September 20th, 21st, or 22nd- there is roughly equal daylight as it is night time.
-This year, the Fall Equinox falls on Thursday, September 22nd at 10:21am.
+What is this phenomenon?
+Well, to keep things short: “Equinox” is derived from Latin meaning “equal night” and every year on either September 20th, 21st, or 22nd- there is roughly equal daylight as it is nighttime.
+This year, the Fall Equinox falls on Thursday, September 22nd at 10:21 am.
 Click Here for information.

 Great news!!
 Ayurveda, “Ayur” meaning “life” and “Veda” meaning “knowledge”, so, the study of life; also known as the “Sister Science of Yoga” can help us out with these changes!
 You may know, Ayurveda has been around for over 5,000 years and honors “The Five Great Elements” or Pancha Maha Bhutas; Earth, Water, Fire, Air, and Space (Ether).
 Our bodies are all made of unique combinations of each of these elements, creating what we call “Doshas,” Vata, Pitta, and Kapha”